ktravers/ktravers.github.io/_posts/2017-03-20-dev-ops-crash-course-day-two.md

 - Set up another stand-by replica
 - Use something like [Octopus gem](https://github.com/thiagopradi/octopus) to handle [replication](https://github.com/thiagopradi/octopus/wiki/replication), configured through yaml file

+### Load Balancers

+Load balancer in front of all of our hosts.
+Default in front of Learn.
+Separate ones for Rabbit, Elastisearch, etc.

+We get automatic failover from [keepalived](https://supermarket.chef.io/cookbooks/keepalived)

+See operations wiki for more info on [HAProxy Automatic Failover](https://github.com/flatiron-labs/operations/wiki/HAProxy-Automatic-Failover).

+#### To inspect:

+1. ssh into load balancer (see DO floating ips for what's active)
+2. config is in `/user/local/etc/haproxy`
+3. config set by chef recipe

+#### Config details

+- `listen admin` creates an admin portal (but not accessible now bc bound locally`)
+- `frontend` where initial connection happens (i.e. learn.co), where we terminate ssl
+- `backend` our actual web servers

+haproxy backend makes a httpchk GET request to `*` that hits a healthcheck route defined in Rails app `routes.rb`.
+Which brings us to...

+### Healthchecks

+When Elastisearch is down, healthchecks will fail, and that server will be pulled out of pool.
+Temporary fix was to use load balancer to fail over to another Elastisearch server, but issue remains if all Elastisearch servers + load balancer are taken down (for example, during DO maintenance on 3/24).

+Proposed solution: pull Elastisearch out of healthchecks.

+See `Healthchecks` initializer, model, controller.

 ## Debugging tools